Environmental and Occupational Health

 The prevention of musculoskeletal injuries and the application of ergonomic principles is paramount in public health, business and engineering.

-There are opportunities for interested students to get involved in the interdisciplinary effort at OSU to build capacity in human-centered design.
-Students in this minor are also encouraged to take advantage of the OSU student chapters of the Human Factors and Ergonomics Society and the American Society of Safety Professionals.
+As a student in this minor, you’re also encouraged to take advantage of the OSU student chapters of the Human Factors and Ergonomics Society and the American Society of Safety Professionals.

 Required courses